Skip the bakery and make indulgently rich and buttery sour cream crumb cake at home this weekend!

-The cake doesn’t really even NEED glaze, but then again breakfast doesn’t really even NEED this many buttery cinnamon crumbs soooo let’s add glaze.
-Sweet vanilla glaze to be exact.
+The cake doesn’t really even NEED glaze, but then again breakfast doesn’t really even NEED this many buttery cinnamon crumbs so let’s add glaze.
 And it will sink down into every nook and cranny of the bumpy streusel topping.

 I mean, really.
-Look at this ridiculous breakfast to pair with your lazy weekend morning and mimosa.
-Maybe you can even eat it in bed.
-Best weekend ever.
+Look at this ridiculous breakfast to pair with your lazy weekend morning and mimosa. 🙂Print

 Skip the bakery and make indulgently rich and buttery sour cream crumb cake at home this weekend.

 - 1/3 cup (67g) packed dark or light brown sugar

 - 3 Tablespoons (43g) unsalted butter, cold and cubed